One April during my Air Force tour, our squadron commander handed us a goal: a 100% off-duty safety record for the summer.

 The enemy is perfectly happy to dwell there.

-Do you see the aggression of it?
+Do you see the contrast?
 The vigorous intentionality?

 “Stop struggling with your sin and kill it!” jolted me awake, made me question the nature of my efforts.
-Was I really overmatched, or just going marshmallowy with my daily crucifying because I’d come to believe victory was out of reach in this life?
+Was I really overmatched, or was I just going marshmallowy with my daily crucifying because I’d come to believe victory was out of reach?

 God doesn’t write as if victory is out of reach.
 He says we should be “able to stand our ground”.
 It’s so hopeful.